-In the islands, it gets a little trickier.
+In the Whitsunday islands, it gets a little trickier.
 With 74 Whitsunday Islands dotted across the Coral Sea, there are at least as many beaches to choose from.
 Well-known favourite, Whitehaven Beach boasts sand is so soft it squeaks like a field mouse as your toes sink into it.
 Happy Bay on Long Island, the sand spit of Langford Island and Hayman Island’s glorious crescent of dazzling sand and of course Hamilton Island are just a few notables.

-A year-round beach destination, the best time to visit the Whitsundays is generally from March to November, though truth be known, the Whitsundays is one of those dream destinations where there really is no ‘bad’ season and our favourite times as locals is from November to May as there is usually no wind, the seas are flat clam and the underwater visibility is amazing.
+A year-round beach destination, the best time to visit the Whitsundays is generally considered from March to November, though truth be known, the Whitsundays is one of those dream destinations where there really is no ‘bad’ season and our favourite times as locals is from November to May as there is usually no wind, the seas are flat clam and the underwater visibility is amazing.

 Read on to learn more about the stunning beaches of the Whitsundays.